Vive el Verano

 "Vive El Verano" is a song by Mexican singer Paulina Rubio from her fifth studio album, Paulina (2000).
-It was released first as a promotional single on July 4, 1999, by Universal Spain, and then as the fifth single from the album in Europe by Universal Latino, Polydor, Muxxic and Mercury in June 9, 2001.
+It was released first as a promotional single on July 4, 1999, by Universal Spain, and then as the fifth single from the album in Europe by Universal Latino, Polydor, Muxxic and Mercury on June 9, 2001.
 The singer first recorded the vocals for the track in Madrid —which were later re-recorded for the 'album version' of the song— for a television Spanish show by Antena 3 titled of the same name, where Rubio hosted.
 The Latin pop song was written by Richard Daniel Roman and Ignacio Ballesteros, and was produced by Francisco Pellicer.

 "Vive El Verano" received mixed to positive reviews from music critics, who praised its production.
 The song achieved success in Europe, debuting on the charts in Italy and Spain.
-Due to demand of the song a unofficial music video was released only in European television channels.
+Due to demand of the song an unofficial music video was released only in European television channels.
 It portrays Rubio sings and dances during the majority of the video.
 Rubio has performed "Vive El Verano" in Festival di Sanremo, Festival of Viña del Mar and Música Sí.